Minoru/blog.tty8.org/posts/2012-03-21-syntax-highlighting-in-hakyll.markdown

 still just black at white.

-So Hakyll seem to wrap the code in different styling classes, but how does browser know that `kw` class should be displayed in bold green?
+So Hakyll seem to wrap the code in different styling classes, but how does browser know that `kw` class should be displayed in, say, bold green?
 Obviously, you need some [CSS][css] describing how to highlight things.
 Unfortunatelly, the only way to get one is to copy [`web/css/syntax.css` from Hakyll's repo][style.css].
 I really wish there were some better way (generating it locally using `pygmentize`?), but I couldn't find one.

 Oh, yes: [`-fhighlighting` receipe][fhighlighting] still applies, i.e. to get highlighting you may need to reinstall pandoc and hakyll with